BezouwenR/IBMiProgTool/README.md

 The application has been created and tested in systems macOS and Windows 10.
 Remote connection to the system IBM i, version 7.3 has been used.

-Start the application by clicking on the IBMiProgTool.jar file.
+Start the application by double click on the IBMiProgTool.jar file.

 - - - - - - - - - -